 Coconino Community College faculty and staff help to promote an environment of excellence to support our students.
 The District has helped create the region's skilled workforce, with the goal of improving the lives of our residents through workforce development and higher education.
-The District serves approximately 6,200 students a year currently, and has served over 85,000 students county-wide since opening the doors.
+The District serves approximately 6,300 students a year currently, and has served nearly 88,000 students county-wide since opening its doors.
 The number of students served in the current year is down due to the impacts of COVID-19.
-The District provides affordable tuition and a wide variety of certificates and degrees including career/technical programs with nearly 50 certificate programs and two-year associate degrees in various fields including nursing, fire science, law enforcement and business.
+The District provides affordable tuition and a wide variety of certificates and degrees including career/technical programs with 45 certificate programs and two-year associate degrees in various fields including nursing, fire science, law enforcement and business.
 Many credit hours are delivered via alternative delivery methods including online, hybrid, and ITV, or at alternative times or places.
-The District offers Dual Enrollment, Programs of Study, CAVIAT and concurrent enrollment programs to jump start high schools students' higher education goals.
+The District offers Dual Enrollment, Programs of Study, Coconino Association for Vocation, Industry and Technology (CAVIAT) and concurrent enrollment programs to jump start high schools students' higher education goals.
 The CCC2NAU and other university transfer programs offer a seamless transition to a four-year institution.